rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

 The frequency of these painful cycles increased, as did the volatility.

-The people of German in 1921 lacked the benefit of hindsight that we have looking at this classic story of a currency collapse.
+The people of Germany in 1921 lacked the benefit of hindsight that we have looking at this classic story of a currency collapse.
 Instead, they lived through massive uncertainty,